Dave McCann (sportscaster)

-Dave McCann is an evening anchor for KSL-TV in Salt Lake City, Utah.
-He is also the studio host for BYUtv's True Blue, co-host for the Countdown to Kickoff Pregame Show and the Postgame Show, and is the lead play-by-play announcer for BYUtv's college football and men's basketball.
+David Matthew McCann is an American play-by-play commentator, sportscaster, and television anchor.
+McCann is currently the studio host for BYUtv's True Blue, co-host for the Countdown to Kickoff Pregame Show and the Postgame Show, and is the lead play-by-play announcer for BYUtv's college football and men's basketball.
 McCann occasionally calls women's college basketball with Kristen Kozlowski and college baseball games with Gary Sheide for BYUtv.
+Prior to that, McCann was the evening anchor for KSL-TV in Salt Lake City, Utah.

+Early life and education

+McCann was born to Dale Reese McCann and Andrea Marie Schmidt and raised in Orem, Utah.
 McCann is the third of 10 children in his family and is a member of the Church of Jesus Christ of Latter-day Saints.
-He served a two-year mission for the church in San Antonio, Texas.
-Upon his return he enrolled at Brigham Young University (BYU) where he earned a degree in broadcasting.
-He graduated from BYU in 1991 and was hired by ABC's Good Morning America to be their first sports reporter.
-After a few years at ABC, McCann was hired by KLAS in Las Vegas, Nevada where he was the sports anchor for 13 years.
+McCann attended and graduated from Orem High School in 1985.
+McCann attended Ricks College, and then left to serve a two-year mission for the church in San Antonio, Texas.
+Upon his return he enrolled at Brigham Young University (BYU) where he graduated with a degree in broadcasting in 1991.